DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-assessment-report.md

 ### Add actions for red or amber-rated standards

-For red or amber-rated standards, add actions to the report for the team to take, to help the service meet the standard.
+For red or amber-rated standards, add actions to the report for the team to complete, to help the service meet the standard.

-For any standards that are rated red, the team will need to work to resolve identified actions and be reassessed against those standards.
+For any standards that are rated red, the team will need to resolve identified actions and be reassessed against those standards.

 If an action is rated amber, the team can continue to the next phase, but should complete the actions within 3 months of assessment.